sniperpon/Jobe/README.md

 # Jobe
-Contains the code for the Jobe robot lawn mower driver program
+Contains the code for the Jobe robot lawn mower driver program.

+This is on hiatus at the moment; the camera image processing is going to be substantially more difficult than I'd imagined, to a prohibitive degree.
+Will need to find a different solution.
+Beyond that, my new riding mower is so efficient that I'm not certain there is a purpose to this project any longer.

 ### Phases
 * Camera code